 Base tables versus target tables

-Base tables and target tables are special linked tables within SAP Business One.
-They are the most often used linked tables for SQL queries too.
+tables within SAP Business One.
+They are the most often used linked tables for

-You may find most of them related to "Sales-A/R" and "Purchase-A/P" documents or so-called "Marketing Documents".
+You may find most of them related to "Sales-A/R" and

-From the terms "Base" and "Target", it is clear that the target table can be based upon the base table.
+clear that the target table can be based upon the base table.

 One table could be based on different types of tables: